rajch/voxel-dockerclient/README.md

   and then browse to that IP address using the port that you mapped in step 2.
 E.g.: `http://192.17.22.1:5000`

 ### Running with node.js
-Alternatively, if you have node.js installed on your docker host, you can clone the github repository, and run voxel-dockerclient yourself.
+Alternatively, if you have node.js installed on your docker host, you can clone the github repository, and build and run voxel-dockerclient yourself.
 The steps are:

 1. Clone the github repository with